-One person hospitalized with life-threatening injuries after 4-wheeler accident in Davenport
+One person hospitalized with life-threatening injuries after four-wheeler crash in Davenport

-DAVENPORT, Iowa (KWQC) - One person was transported to Iowa City with life-threatening injuries after a 4-wheeler accident in Davenport.
+DAVENPORT, Iowa (KWQC) - One person was transported to Iowa City with life-threatening injuries after a four-wheeler accident in Davenport.

 Officials with the Davenport Police Department say at 6:18 p.m. on Wednesday, officers, along with the Davenport Fire Department and Medic EMS responded to the accident on Stark Street.
-They say just south of Rockingham Road, a 4-wheeler struck a pole.
+They say just south of Rockingham Road, a four-wheeler struck a pole.

-The 4-wheeler was occupied by two people and was heading westbound through an alley when it hit the pole.
+The four-wheeler was occupied by two people and was heading westbound through an alley when it hit the pole.

 One of the two occupants was transported to Genesis East and then to the University of Iowa Hospitals with life-threatening injuries.